Skip to main content

 Member Price: $99 | Non-member Price: $130

-Description: The Global Malnutrition Composite Score (GMCS), the first nutrition-focused electronic clinical quality measure (eCQM), provides a unique opportunity for credentialed nutrition and dietetics practitioners to demonstrate their value by leveraging skills and experiences in quality management, interoperability, and terminology utilizing the Nutrition Care Process/Terminology (NCP/T).
+Description: The Malnutrition Care Score (formerly known as the Global Malnutrition Composite Score, GMCS), is the first nutrition-focused electronic clinical quality measure (eCQM) providing a unique opportunity for credentialed nutrition and dietetics practitioners to demonstrate their value by leveraging skills and experiences in quality management, interoperability, and terminology utilizing the Nutrition Care Process/Terminology (NCP/T).

-This workshop will explore the critical interplay between quality management, interoperability, and standardized terminology in delivering effective nutrition interventions while providing best practices and case studies to support the understanding and implementation of the theory .
-Additionally, this workshop offers a unique opportunity to connect with experts in the field and gain practical tools to implement these concepts in your practice.
+This workshop will explore the critical interplay between quality management, interoperability and standardized terminology in delivering effective nutrition interventions while providing best practices and case studies to support the understanding and implementation of the theory.
+Additionally, this workshop offers a unique opportunity to connect with experts in the field and gain practical tools to implement these concepts in practice.
 By the end of the workshop, you'll be equipped to drive improvements in malnutrition care, ensuring that patients receive the comprehensive and coordinated support they need.

 Learning Objectives

-- Explain how the GMCS framework can be applied to improve malnutrition care outcomes across at least two different healthcare settings.
+• Explain how the MCS framework can be applied to improve malnutrition care outcomes across healthcare settings.

 Workshop Facilitators

-- Co-Facilitator: Tamaire Ojeda, MHSA, RDN, LD – Director of Quality Initiatives and Improvement, Commission on Dietetic Registration
+• Lead Facilitator: Tamaire Ojeda, MHSA, RDN, LD – Director of Quality Initiatives and Improvement, Academy of Nutrition and Dietetics

 Show Me the Money: Writing Your NIH Application in a New Era of Change